anupbpoteneu/serverless/README.md

 2. **Cloud Function Implementation:**
    - Create a Cloud Function triggered by Pub/Sub messages for user account verification.
    - Ensure the Cloud Function sends verification emails with expiring links and tracks sent emails in Cloud SQL.
+   - Updated the Cloud Function to handle HTTPS and remove the port number from URL link of email.

 3. **Pub/Sub Setup:**
    - Create a Pub/Sub topic named "verify_email" and set up a subscription for the Cloud Function.